-Role, Authority, Training and Jurisdiction
+About the TCCS Department of Campus Safety Role, Authority, Training, and Jurisdiction

-TCCS Campus Safety protects and serves The Claremont Colleges community 24 hours a day, 365 days a year.
+TCCS Campus Safety protects and serves six of the seven of colleges in The Claremont Colleges community 24 hours a day, 365 days a year.
 The Department is responsible for a number of campus safety and security programs that includes Emergency Management, Community Safety and Security Education, Physical Security, including security technology, Behavioral Threat Assessment, and Special Event Management.
 Other specific tasks include but are not limited to the following:

-- First responders to emergencies of any kind. - Protect the persons and property of students, faculty, staff and visitors to The Claremont Colleges consortium. - Patrol by vehicle, electric carts and on foot all campus streets, byways, and interior areas. - Apprehend criminals. - Provide first aid until the arrival of paramedics. - Provide security and traffic control at parties, special events and performances. - Monitor fire alarms, intrusion alarms, theft alarms, panic alarm systems and a variety of temperature alarms campus-wide. - Enforce traffic and parking regulations.
+- First responders to emergencies of any kind. - Protect the persons and property of students, faculty, staff and visitors to The Claremont Colleges consortium. - Patrol by vehicle, electric carts and on foot all campus streets, byways, and interior areas. - Apprehend criminals. - Provide first aid until the arrival of paramedics. - Provide security and traffic control at parties, special events and performances. - Monitor fire alarms, intrusion alarms, theft alarms, panic alarm systems and a variety of temperature alarms campus-wide.